Export groups of products of animal origin: use 30-day support attestations to prove health and traceability

 - processed milk and matured or processed dairy products

 - eggs or egg products

 - snails and bivalve molluscs

-You cannot use the scheme to export:
+You cannot use 30-day SAs to export or move:

 - fresh meat

 - raw milk